How to Keep a Dog Calm After Surgery

 When he’ll reliably leave liver on the floor and he’s ready for more strenuous activities, generalize the behavior to other situations by using a leash to gently restrain him from real-life temptations while using DRO to reward him as soon as he removes his attention from the cookie in the toddler’s hand, the ham sandwich on the coffee table, or the dog on leash on the other side of the street.

 • Puzzle Games.
 There are a number of interactive toys on the market that require your dog to think and perform a mechanical puzzle-solving skill.
 Unlike stuffed Kongs and Buster Cubes, your dog will need your active participation with these games.
 As soon as he solves the puzzle, he’ll need you to put the toy back together so he can do it again.
 They are great fun, and one more way to encourage your dog to quietly think and tire his brain.

 • Tug.
 Gentle games of Tug, with strict rules, may be a useful way to burn off some incarceration energy.
-(See “Tug: Play it By the Rules,” page 12 of this issue).
+(See “Tug o' War is a Fun Game to Play with Your Dog.”)
 Check with your veterinarian first to be sure this won’t be a problem for your dog’s particular condition.

 Benefits of Giving Your Dog Down Time